alexkenley/vibe-code-checker/README.md

 ### Step 5: View the Results

+> **What is this step doing?** After scanning your code, the scanner creates reports with raw tool outputs for detailed analysis.

-1. After the scan completes, the results will be saved in a new `reports` directory in your project:
+1. **Find the reports** - After the scan completes, the results will be saved in a new `reports` directory inside your project folder:
-   - `reports/vibe_scan_report.md` - Human-readable Markdown report
+   - `reports/raw_*_output.txt` - Raw output files from each scanning tool (e.g., `raw_eslint_output.txt`, `raw_flake8_output.txt`)
-   - `reports/vibe_scan_report.json` - Machine-readable JSON data
+   - `reports/vibe_scan_report.json` - Machine-readable JSON data for AI assistants

+2. **Examine the raw tool outputs**:
+   - Navigate to your project folder in File Explorer/Finder
+   - Open the `reports` folder
-2. Open the Markdown report in any Markdown viewer or text editor to see the issues found
+   - Open any of the raw output files (e.g., `raw_eslint_output.txt`) in any text editor

+   These files contain the complete, unmodified output from each scanning tool, including:
+   - All detected issues with file paths and line numbers
+   - Error messages and warnings
+   - Tool execution details

-3. Use the report with AI assistants like Windsurf or Cursor to help fix the identified issues:
+3. **Use the reports with AI assistants** like Windsurf or Cursor to help fix the identified issues:
    - Open your AI-powered IDE
-   - Point it to your project and the report
+   - Point it to your project and the raw output files
-   - Ask for help fixing specific issues
+   - Ask for help analyzing the outputs, for example:
+     - "Help me understand the issues found in raw_eslint_output.txt"
+     - "What security vulnerabilities were detected in raw_gosec_output.txt?"
+     - "How should I fix the linting errors in my JavaScript code?"

+4. **For security scanning limitations**:
+   - If any security scanners failed to run properly, check the console output for details
+   - Consider running these tools manually for comprehensive security coverage
+   - The raw output files will indicate which security checks were performed successfully

 ### Troubleshooting Docker